• Resources

 FAQs

-What is the distinction between CTC and take home salary?
+1. What is the distinction between CTC and take-home salary?

-CTC is how much an employer pays for an employee annually — salary, benefits, and statutory contributions.
-Take home salary means the amount an employee takes home before paying for Provident Fund (PF) and taxes.
+CTC is the total annual cost an employer incurs for an employee, including salary, benefits, and statutory contributions.
+Take-home salary means the amount an employee receives after deductions such as Provident Fund (PF) and income tax.

 Base pay is a predetermined portion of CTC and represents 40-50% of CTC.
 It is 100% taxable and provides the basis for PF, HRA and other allowances.